PlasmaPanther/ThemeInstaller/README.md

 This program uses `tar` and `unzip` console commands to extract archives.
 I found it easier to do it this way because to extract zip archives in java I need 3rd party libraries and even if I use said libraries it results with a lot of complicated code.

-Also when I experimented with these lbraries they wouldn't extract symlinks properly and icon packs looked broken.
+Also when I experimented with these lbraries they wouldn't extract symlinks properly and icon packs looked broken or just wouldn't extract sub-directories.

 The program itself is unfinished and pretty barebones when it comes to front-end and installation process.